 It was then, however, that all of the nuns grew silent, anticipating what harshness would arise from the iron bosom of our dear, beloved HeMo.
 What happened then, no one could have predicted.
 Headmothrrr, my arms still locked around her wimple, cracked one.
 Not a whip, Dear Readrrr!
 A joke!
 She attempted wit for the first time in her very, very long expiry-less life.
 She blurted, “Yes, I suppose you’re right; I’ve been starting to feel as if I am sinning whenever I sit down to supper.
 Sister Danita’s meatloaf is, I’m afraid, all oaf and no meat.”
-The nuns howled, including Sister Danita, and that is when HeMo snapped back into her usual marble stoicism, sending me flying into some of the other nuns.
+The nuns howled, including Sister Danita, who failed to discern the source of the “laughing stock,” and that is when HeMo snapped back into her usual marble-weighted stoicism, sending me flying, butt-first, into the nuns.
 She barked, “What are you; a pack of wolves?
-You are in the presence of your heavenly father!
+You are in the presence of your heavenly fathrrr!
 Pull it together, sistrrrs.”
-Sister Danita, gawky, small-eyed, and snake-oily as a salesman, then spoke up, “So am I off the hook?”
-“Yes,” HeMo snapped, “we will find a replacement.”
+Under her orders, we clung together mightily.
+Sister Danita, gawky, small-eyed, and snake-oily as a nun-impersonating salesman, then spoke up, “So am I off the hook?”
+“Yes,” HeMo snapped.
+I gasped and she gurgled with a look of disgust so compelling that to say she was “feeling green” would be the nunderstatement of the year!
+“Though you never were on it,” she muttered so quietly it felt that the sound of her voice were nunheard by others and only slipped surreptitiously into my ear.
+Then her declaration rang out for all to hear: “We will find a replacement for the meat-headed oaf whose sardine stews and maggot loaves have overtaken and stolen this once-good kitchen.”
 “Who?”
-I asked, without much thought at all.
-“Why, you, of course, Sistrrr Grim.
-Given your bold behavior this evening, I think you have made it obvious that you have a passion for cooking.
+I asked, with relish.
+“Why, you, of course.”
+I felt her words set down and tighten around me like a chain mail apron.
+“Sistrrr Grim, Given your bold behavior this evening, I think you have made it obvious that you have a passion for cooking.
 Cooking up trouble, that is.
-Your punishment will be to use your cauldron for Godly purposes.
-You, Sistrrr Grimmm, will now run our kitchen.
+I find that trouble to be good trouble.
+Your pun-ishment will be to use your cauldron for Godly purposes, to serve God and nun.
+You, Sistrrr Grimmm, will now be the nun to run our kitchen.
 Full time.
 You will prepare all meals for the entire convent and it will be up to you to decide upon our menu.
 Since you have such confidence in your skilled palate, this should be no problem for you.”

 Dear Readrrr, do take pity on me; if you were presented with Sister Danita’s meatloaf, you would turn into a wicked witch, too!